MicrosoftTranslator/DocumentTranslation/docs/index.md

 DocumentTranslationBusiness handles the local file operations and business logic.
 Class 'Glossary' handles the upload of the glossary, when a glossary is specified.

 Future optimization includes a shared storage for the glossary, so that multiple clients can refer to a single company-wide glossary.

+## Bug Reports
+Please report any bugs por issues you find with the tool [here](https://github.com/MicrosoftTranslator/DocumentTranslation/issues).

 ## Contributions
 Please contribute your bug fix, and functionality additions.
 Submit a pull request.
 We will review and integrate